alisw/MachineLearningHEP/README.md

 The current recommended instructions require the installation of a independent ROOT6 framework with Pyhon 3.6.
 Using the package inside AliPhysics is possible but not described in this README.

+Follow:
-Follow step 1a) and 2) if you are using MacOs Sierra Follow step 1b) and 2) if you are using Ubuntu 18.04
+- step 1a) and 2) if you are using MacOs Sierra
+-  step 1b) and 2) if you are using Ubuntu 18.04

 ## 1a) Prerequisites for MacOs Sierra 10.13.16 (Validated 1 december 2018)